 "Star" 1965

-In 1965, four domestic writers were nominated for the award at once: Vladimir Nabokov, Anna Akhmatova, Konstantin Paustovsky and Mikhail Sholokhov.
+In 1965, four domestic writers were nominated for the prize: Vladimir Nabokov, Anna Akhmatova, Konstantin Paustovsky and Mikhail Sholokhov.

-Vladimir Nabokov was nominated several times in the 1960s for his acclaimed novel Lolita.
-A member of the Swedish Academy, Anders Osterling, spoke of him as follows: "The author of the immoral and successful novel Lolita cannot under any circumstances be considered as a candidate for the award."
+Vladimir Nabokov was nominated for the award several times in the 1960s for his acclaimed novel Lolita.
+A member of the Swedish Academy, Anders Österling, spoke of him as follows: “The author of the immoral and successful novel Lolita cannot under any circumstances be considered as a candidate for the prize.”

-In 1964 he lost to Sartre, and in 1965 to his former compatriot (Nabokov emigrated from the USSR in 1922. — RT) Mikhail Sholokhov.
-After the 1965 nomination, the Nobel Committee called the novel Lolita immoral.
-It is still unknown if Nabokov was nominated after 1965, but we do know that Alexander Solzhenitsyn approached the Swedish committee in 1972 with a request to reconsider the writer's candidacy.
+In 1964 he lost to Sartre, and in 1965 to his former compatriot (Nabokov emigrated from the USSR in 1922. - RT) Mikhail Sholokhov.
+After its 1965 nomination, the Nobel Committee called Lolita immoral.
+It is still unknown whether Nabokov was nominated after 1965, but we know that in 1972 Alexander Solzhenitsyn approached the Swedish committee with a request to reconsider the writer's candidacy.

 • RIA News